752-10 VEHICLES

 If the joint owner does not live with the family, has possession of the vehicle, and is unwilling to sell the vehicle, it is considered an unavailable resource.

 When a vehicle is in a household members name but they claim the vehicle belongs to someone else it is possible to exempt the vehicle.
-In this situation the caseworker must ask more questions such as:
+In this situation, the caseworker must ask more questions such as:

 Example:

-At application Jack reports he has two vehicles in his name: A 2004 Ford F150 used to get to work and a 2006 Bayliner that he states really belongs to his brother-in-law, Joe.
-The boat is in Jack’s name because Joe has bad credit and couldn’t get a loan.
-However, the boat is in Joe’s possession and he makes all the payments himself.
+At application Jack reports he has two vehicles in his name: A 2004 Ford F150 used to get to work and 2006 Bayliner that he states really belongs to his brother-in-law, Joe.
+The boat is in Jack's name because Joe has bad credit and couldn't get a loan.
+However, the boat is in Joe's possession and he makes all the payment himself.
 The caseworker speaks to Joe who confirms the information.
 The boat is not a countable resource to Jack.

 Verification: